Northern Arizona University: College of Health and Human Services

-The College of Health and Human Services offers several programs at the Phoenix Bioscience Core, a state-of-the-art facility on 30 acres in downtown Phoenix that includes more than six million square feet of research, academic, and clinical facilities for students earning advanced degrees in medical professions.
+The College of Health and Human Services offers several programs at the Phoenix Bioscience Core, a state-of-the-art facility on 30 acres in downtown Phoenix, Arizona that includes more than six million square feet of research, academic, and clinical facilities for students earning advanced degrees in medical professions.

+College of Medicine

+In 2023, the university announced the creation of the College of Medicine.

+College of Nursing

+In 2023, alongside the creation of the College of Medicine, the university announced the promotion of the School of Nursing to its own freestanding College.

 College of Social and Behavioral Sciences

 The College of Social and Behavioral Sciences offers a wide array of social science and related professional degree programs, including: